arjun-1/formulation/README.md

 Why use Avro?

-- Space and network efficience thanks to a reduced payload.
+- Space and network efficiency thanks to a reduced payload.
 - Schema evolution intelligence and compatibility enforcing by using a schema registry (which also forces you to centralise schema storage).

 Why use Formulation?